bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-onelogin-sso-for-bitrise.md

 You should be landing on your Bitrise Dashboard.
 If you go to your Organization's **Groups** tab, you can see that you are automatically added as a SAML user.
 All Organization members, who enable SAML SSO, appear here automatically.
 From now on you can log into your Bitrise Organization with SAML SSO.

+{% include message_box.html type="note" title="Signing up to Bitrise with SAML SSO" content=" If you’d like to learn more about SAML SSO on Bitrise, in particular, how to sign up to Bitrise with an Organization's SAML SSO, check out our [SAML SSO in organizations guide](/team-management/organizations/saml-sso-in-organizations/#signing-up-to-bitrise-with-saml-sso). "%}

-{% include message_box.html type="note" title="What’s next?" content="You can [track](/team-management/organizations/saml-sso-in-organizations/#checking-saml-sso-statuses-on-bitrise) how other Organization members are getting on with enabling their SAML SSO to Bitrise.
-This is important since the Organization owner can only [enforce](/team-management/organizations/saml-sso-in-organizations/#about-saml-sso-enforcement) SAML SSO on the Organization if all Organization members have enabled SAML."%}
+What's next?
+You can [track](/team-management/organizations/saml-sso-in-organizations/#checking-saml-sso-statuses-on-bitrise) how other Organization members are getting on with enabling their SAML SSO to Bitrise.
+This is important since the Organization owner can only [enforce](/team-management/organizations/saml-sso-in-organizations/#about-saml-sso-enforcement) SAML SSO on the Organization if all Organization members have enabled SAML.